Academic: Tier 1

 - Assessment - the ongoing process of gathering information about student learning

 For more information about evaluating educational materials, EdReports, a free, independent and non-profit organization, has reports and ratings by subject, grade level and specific programs in Math, English Language Arts and Science to help educators identify high quality instruction materials.
+Additionally, RIDE has created a Curriculum List and a Curriculum Visualization Tool to interactively display curricula used across Rhode Island.

 In addition to ensuring students have access to high quality instructional curriculum, educators should utilize differentiated instruction and/or universal design for learning (UDL) to support and provide access to core curriculum for all learners.
 This should extend further to ensure that materials are also culturally and linguistically appropriate to support multilingual learners.
 Appropriate accommodations and modifications should also be implemented as needed to support students with IEPs and 504 plans.